johannes-mueller/lumio/README.md

 busses of the RP-2040.
 The APA102s are so-called 4-wire addressable LEDs.
 Two wires are for power supply and ground.
 The third for the signal clock and the fourth for the signal.
-One crucial point that I learned is that the signal clock is not global but each LED regenerates the clock signal so that id does not degenerate down the strip.
+One crucial point that I learned is that the signal clock is not global but each LED regenerates the clock signal so that it does not degenerate down the strip.
 That is why there are two wires from the top of each strip back to the bottom.